 - Stay within your comfort zone with predicted outcomes?

-- Like to retain a large amount of control over an life event, trip or meeting?
+- Like to retain a large amount of control over an event, trip, meeting?

 There is no question that anxiety robs you of confidence.
 It tricks you into believing you won’t be able to cope.
 A bombardment of prophesising and catastrophizing thoughts are exacerbated by the unknown.
 With micro management at every step it gives the illusion of control.
 Or we often find ourselves the victim of analysis paralysis.
 Turning over so many competing outcomes that the story never begins.